Scroll Top

 Baldur’s Gate 3 was intentionally designed to reward lots of choices, even the most unlikely.
 Again, this is not the typical choice AAA RPG developers make.
 Most invest resources in developing only the choices many will make, or that most will see.
 The upshot to this approach is that you can guarantee that players see the majority of the invested effort.
 The cost of this approach is that the games designed like this often seem to lack depth, and struggle to create the illusion or genuine reality that the game has many layers that can react to player choice.

 Obviously, Larian’s development approach requires time -literal years- and a substantial amount of money, and the difficulty of replicating their method is arguably what provoked the ongoing conversation about whether Baldur’s Gate 3 should be setting “standards” for RPGS.
+Collaborating with consumers at the AAA level in the way that Larian did is unprecedented.
 It’s not just that few developers might be willing to imitate Larian, it’s that many are unable to.

 But all things excellent are as difficult as they are rare, and Baldur’s Gate 3 is no different.
 If Larian has succeeded so much, it is because it has done something few are willing or able to.